Course Description

 - Exercise 1: Configuring iSCSI Storage

-- Exercise 2: Configuring a failover cluster
+- Exercise 2: Configuring a Failover Cluster

 After completing this module, students will be able to:

-- Plan the deployment of failover clustering
+- Planning the implementation of failover clusters

-- Create failover clusters
+- Create Failover Clusters

-- Describing stretched clusters
+- Describe stretched clusters

-Module 7: Disaster Recovery on Windows Server
+Module 7: Disaster Recovery in Windows Server

 This module covers technologies for implementing disaster recovery in the Windows Server environment.